taverntesting/taverntesting.github.io/documentation.md

 This creates issues if you want to ensure that your server is actually returning a null value.
 Using `null` is still supported in the current version of Tavern, but will be removed in a future release, and should raise a warning.

+### Matching arbitrary specific types in a response

+If you want to make sure that the key returned is of a specific type, you can use one of the following markers instead:

+- `!anyint`: Matches any integer
+- `!anyfloat`: Matches any float (note that this will NOT match integers!)
+- `!anystr`: Matches any string

 ## Type conversions